AMOLEDArekkusu/WinBootRecovery_CD/README.md

 # WinBootRecovery_CD

-WinBootRecovery_CD is a Live CD used to Recovery Windows
+WinBootRecovery_CD is a Live CD used to recover the Windows OS
+1. Reinstall Windows
+2. Troubleshooting Hard Drive Partition Issue
+3. Recover data